yusuf461/Arweave-Academy/README.md

 How to submit the challenge:

+1. Navigate to the `practice submissions` folder and create a new folder named after your **GitHub username**, e.g. `practice submissions/YourName`.
-1. Create a `challenge1` folder under `practice submissions/YourName`.
+2. Create a `challenge1` folder under `practice submissions/YourName`.
-2. Copy the [challenge1.md](./practice/challenge1.md) file into your `challenge1` folder.
+3. Copy the [challenge1.md](./practice/challenge1.md) file into your `challenge1` folder.
 You can also create a `readme.md` file to give an introduction/tutorial for your code.
-3. Upload your code and the necessary content to the `practice submissions/YourName/challenge1` folder.
+4. Upload your code and the necessary content to the `practice submissions/YourName/challenge1` folder.
-4. Submit a Pull Request to this repository.
+5. Submit a Pull Request to this repository.
-5. ⚠️ Each challenge must be submitted separately.
+6. ⚠️ Each challenge must be submitted separately.
 A single PR containing multiple challenges and tasks will be closed.

 | Challenge | Type | Tag | Topic | Prize | Status |
 |-------|--------|-------|-------|-------|-------|